publiccodenet/about/activities/codebase-stewardship/community-calls/preparing-community-call.md

 The chair and the notetaker:

 * create a notes document on HackMD.io for this call
 * add "updates since the last community call" to the notes - keep this to three items or fewer (we want the community call to be a dialogue, not a broadcast).
-If possible, focus on Standard related updates
+If possible, focus on Standard related updates, but other news relevant to the community are also fine.
+All updates should be linkable, meaning that they should already be published somewhere else
 * put these in the call notes document

 Ask the [communications coordinator](../../../organization/staff.md#communications) if you need help with updates.